himanshu60/smiling-desk-5826/README.md

 # Click & Collect

 Click & Collect is a flipkart clone.
-Basically flipkart is an e-commerce store where you can purchase different differnt products with lost cost and get gifts.
+Basically flipkart is an e-commerce store where you can purchase different differnt products with low cost and get gifts.

 Deployed Link :- https://startling-starship-84b8ae.netlify.app/